Selecting and Handling Reagents and Chemicals of Laboratory

 7. Follow local regulations concerning the disposal of surplus reagents and solutions.

 Chemical analysis is usually performed in duplicate or triplicate.
 Each vessel that holds a sample must be marked so that its contents can be positively identified.
-Flasks, beakers, and some crucibles have small etched areas on which semipermanent marking can be made with a pencil.
+Flasks, beakers, and some crucibles have small etched areas on which semi-permanent markings can be made with a pencil.

 Cleaning and marking of Laboratory ware